TYPO3 vs WordPress – My Honest Opinion

 Block Editor

 WYSIWYG directly in the frontend.
 Blocks via drag & drop.
-Changes immediately visible.
+Changes instantly visible.
 Accessible for non-developers.

 Page Builder (Plugins)